 ON1 Photo RAW 2020.
 ON1 was initially best known for their effects plugins, but they’ve now bloomed into having their own RAW processing software that has added a hybrid approach to image management that uses elements of a browser and a catalog.
 They’ve also thrown in a bunch of their effects integrated with the app.
 There are versions for Windows and Mac, as well as a free trial version.
 If you decide to buy a license for ON1 Photo RAW 2020, they’ve given me a code for my readers to get 20% off–use the coupon code HAVECAMERA at checkout.

 Capture One.
 Capture One has been evolving quickly and impressively.
-What started with a heavy emphasis on high-end medium format cameras from PhaseOne has evolved in a full-featured and polished image editing and organizing app.
+What started with a heavy emphasis on high-end medium-format cameras from PhaseOne has evolved into a full-featured and polished image editing and organizing app.
 If you’re used to the kinds of workflow and tools offered by Lightroom and Aperture, Capture One might well be the closest alternative.

 They put particular emphasis on high-end rendering quality.
 The image quality of its processing engine is excellent, and it now has asset management features thanks to the incorporation of what was one of the original leading asset management tools, iView MediaPro (which then became then Microsoft Expression Media).
 Capture One used to be very expensive, in keeping with its focus on medium-format cameras, but they’ve now brought in down in line to the same ballpark as Lightroom.